BambooPalace/super_resolution_mini/README.md

 In MMEditing [doc](https://github.com/open-mmlab/mmediting/tree/master/configs/restorers/srresnet_srgan), the pretrained MSRResnet restorer after 300k iterations gets a test PSNR score of 28.97 evaluated with DIV2K datasets.
 This is a good indicator of expected PSNR score my model can get, although validation score is usually higher than the test score.

-After xxx iterations, validation PSNR is increasing slowly and close to saturation, the best score is xxx.
+After 100k iterations, with the learning rate policy as cosine restart per 250k, the best validation PSNR is 28.93.